Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Dimensions for schemes

-\begin{rmk}[Maximal ideals in the ring of polynomials over a field] See Conrad \cite[Theorem 3.1]{Conrad_maximal_ideal_polynomial_ring} for the following statements and their proofs.
+\begin{rmk}[Maximal ideals in the ring of polynomials over a field] (See Conrad \cite[Theorem 3.1]{Conrad_maximal_ideal_polynomial_ring}.)
 Let $\KK$ be a field and $\KK[x_1,\ldots,x_n]$ denote the ring of polynomials in $n$ indeterminates ($n\geq 1$).
-If $a = (a_1,\ldots,a_n) \in \KK^n$ is any point, then the kernel $\fm_a$ of the evaluation homomorphism of rings
+If $p = (p_1,\ldots,p_n) \in \KK^n$ is any point, then the kernel $\fm_p$ of the evaluation homomorphism of rings